pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Add multiple lines of code inside of the for-loop that calculate the x-position of every clone, sets the `Water`'s x-position to that calculated value and then creates a new clone.
+Add multiple lines of code inside of the for loop that calculate the x-position of every clone, sets the `Water`'s x-position to that calculated value and then creates a new clone.

 {{< learner-task-help >}}